Troubleshooting Marine Air Conditioning

 5. Check your power

-- Marine air conditioners draw more power when starting then when operating.
+- Many air conditioners draw more power when starting then when operating.
 Make sure that all of the correct circuit breakers are on, that all of your connections are free of corrosion and appropriately sized.
 Use a multi-meter to test the voltage and the current flowing when your unit is running

 - See more information on our DIY boat AC page about sizing units and power systems